-Learning of knowledge bases using evolutionary algorithms has three main approaches: Michigan, Pittsburgh and IRL [5].
-In the Michigan approach [6], each chromosome represents an individual rule, and the entire population is the rule base.
-Rules evolve along time due to their interaction with the environment.
 The major problem of this approach is that of resolving the conflict between the performance of individual rules and that of the rule base.
 The objective is to obtain a good rule base, which means to obtain good individual rules, but also rules that cooperate between each other to get adequate outputs.
-This could be sometimes conflicting, for example when an individual rule that receives a high payoff is not adequately cooperating with other rules.
-This problem is addressed in [7].
+This could be sometimes conflicting, for example, when an individual rule that receives a high payoff is not adequately cooperating with other rules.
+This problem is addressed in ref.
+[13].

-This conflict is overcome by the Pittsburgh approach [8], where each chromosome represents a full knowledge base.
+This conflict is overcome by the Pittsburgh approach [14], where each chromosome represents a full knowledge base.
 Length of the chromosomes can be variable, which permits dealing with knowledge bases with a variable number of rules.
 This approach has a higher computational cost, because several knowledge bases have to be evaluated, while for the Michigan approach a single rule base is evaluated.

-In the third approach (IRL [4]), each chromosome represents an individual rule, but contrary to the Michigan approach, a single rule is learned by the evolutionary algorithm and not the whole rule base.
+In the third approach (IRL [10]), each chromosome represents an individual rule, but contrary to the Michigan approach, a single rule is learned by the evolutionary algorithm and not the whole rule base.
 After each sequence of iterations, the best rule is selected and added to the final rule base.
-The selected rule must be penalised in order to induce niche formation in the search space.
+The selected rule must be penalized in order to induce niche formation in the search space.
 Niching is necessary for solving multimodal problems, as occurs with knowledge bases learning.
 In this case, each of the rules of the knowledge base is a solution (highly multimodal problem), and all the solutions must be taken into account to get the complete knowledge base.
 A common way to penalize the rules that have been obtained is to delete those training examples that have been covered by the set of rules that integrate the final rule base.
 The final step of the IRL approach is to check whether the obtained set of rules is a solution to the problem.
 In the case it is not, the process is repeated.
 A weak point of this approach is that the cooperation between rules is not taken into account when a rule is evaluated.

-When learning knowledge bases, many approaches use a predefined number of linguistic labels for each variable, or the shape of the membership functions is constrained, facilitating the learning, but also limiting the solutions space and the strength of the method.
-The learning of both the data and rule bases can be done simultaneously, or in different stages.
-Some approaches firstly learn the data base and finally generate the rule base using the learned data base.
-Other approaches obtain the rule base using a predefined data base, and then tuning the shape of the membership functions to improve the learned knowledge base.
+When learning knowledge bases, many approaches use a predefined number of linguistic labels for each variable, or the shape of the membership functions is constrained, facilitating the learning, but also limiting the solutions space and the strength of the method [1,3-5,8,9].
+Learning of both the data and rule bases can be done simultaneously, or in different stages.
+The most common approach is to firstly learn the database and finally generate the rule base using the previously generated database [6,15].

-3 Learning of fuzzy-rule based controllers
+3. Learning of fuzzy rule-based controllers

 Our proposal consists on a learning method based on the IRL approach in which both the data and rule bases are simultaneously learned.
-The only predefined parameters are the universe of discourse and the granularity of each variable.
-Both the number of linguistic labels, the shape of the membership functions and the rules' structure (a variable could not be considered in a rule) will be learned.
+The only predefined parameters are the universe of discourse and the precision of each variable.
+The number of linguistic labels, the shape of the membership functions and the rules' structure (a variable could not be considered in a rule) will be learned.
 The algorithm has the following steps:

-- 1. Obtain a rule for the system.
+(1) Obtain a rule for the system:(a) initialize population;

-- a) Initialise population.

-- b) Evaluate population.

-- c) Eliminate bad rules and fill up population.

-- d) Scale the fitness values.

-- e) While the maximum number of iterations is not exceeded.

-- i.
-Select the individuals of the population.

-- ii.
-Crossover and mutate the individuals.

-- iii.
-Evaluate population.

-- iv.
-Eliminate bad rules and fill up population.

-- v.
-Scale the fitness values.

-- 2. Add the best rule to the final rule set.

-- 3. Penalize the selected rule.

-- 4. If the knowledge base does not solve the problem, return to step 1.
+- (b) evaluate population; - (c) eliminate bad rules and fill up population; - (d) scale the fitness values; - (e) while the maximum number of iterations is not exceeded - (i) select the individuals of the population; - (ii) crossover and mutate the individuals; - (iii) evaluate population; - (iv) eliminate bad rules and fill up population; - (v) scale the fitness values. - (2) Add the best rule to the final rule set. - (3) Penalize the selected rule. - (4) If the knowledge base does not solve the problem, return to Step 1.